Biological Rhythms: Definition, Types And Functioning

 By infradian rhythms we understand all those habits and activities of the body that occur at a cadence of less than 24 hours, that is, less than once a day Although this may seem strange, there are certain body habits that work with these oscillations.

-You may be interested: Central Nervous System: Functions and Parts
+You may be interested: Hippocampus: Functions and Structure of the Memory Organ

 The most common example is the menstrual cycle, since it is completed once every 28 days.
 Other phenomena that occur with a cadence similar to that of the menstrual cycle are the lunar cycles and the tides, which is why on many occasions attempts have been made to establish an influence of the lunar phases on the different stages of women’s cycles.